netogerbi/react-enterprise-2022/README.md

 ## Tests

-open the terminal on the root folder and type the following.
+Open the terminal on the root folder and type the following.
 Obs.
 Needs to be installed first.
 See "Instalation" section of this README.

 ```sh
 yarn test
 ```

+## Publishing

+To publish the packages to NPM using lerna:

+1. Create an account on NPM.
+2.  open the terminal on the root folder.
+3. Login on NPM with the command `npm login`
+4. Pubish to NPM using the command `yarn publish`
+    1. Chose the version
+    2. Accept the publish

+The process above will commit changes on git (but don't push changes to remote) using the version number as commit message.